audsinthecity/TwitterRedux/README.md

 The following **optional** features are implemented:

-- [ ] When composing, you should have a countdown in the upper right for the tweet limit.
+- [X] When composing, you should have a countdown in the upper right for the tweet limit.
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] Retweeting and favoriting should increment the retweet and favorite count.
+- [X] Retweeting and favoriting should increment the retweet and favorite count.
 - [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 The following **additional** features are implemented:

 - [X] Started working on the retweeted by feature at the top of tweets.
-Currently hardcoded to me retweeting
+Currently hardcoded to me retweeting but was going to show or hide based on retweeted status.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):